 One of the first things you need to know when making a professional recording is how to soundproof a room.
 But why is this so important?
 And what steps can you actually take to make sure your room is properly soundproofed for voice recordings?

-Why Do You Need Soundproofing for Recording?
+Why Do You Need Soundproofing for Voice Recording?

 In your normal daily activities, you probably don’t notice how much background sound is bouncing around.
 There might be humming electronics, street noise or people talking in the background, for example.
 It’s easy to tune these things out during your daily activities.
 But when you’re making a recording with the intention of capturing a specific sound or voice, those background noises suddenly start screaming.
 Your recording will be hard to hear and sound unprofessional.